doctrine/phpcr-odm-documentation/en/reference/installation-configuration.rst

 Doctrine to acquire the object-relational metadata for your classes.

-There are currently 4 available implementations:
+There are currently 4 implementations available:

 -  ``Doctrine\ODM\PHPCR\Mapping\Driver\AnnotationDriver``
 -  ``Doctrine\ODM\PHPCR\Mapping\Driver\XmlDriver``